 Arriving soon: More of your favorite culinary hot spots.

 You deserve more local flavor, and you’re getting it when two heavyweights of Portland’s food scene open up shop.
-Come 2021, you can dip into the latest cafe from acclaimed specialty roaster Good Coffee, bringing minimalism, cute houseplants and a light espresso kick to the new concourse.
+Come Spring 2022, you can dip into the latest cafe from acclaimed specialty roaster Good Coffee, bringing minimalism, cute houseplants and a light espresso kick to the new concourse.
 And B stands for brunch with the arrival of Screen Door, which is just as famous for its fried chicken and waffles as its hour-plus wait for a table.
 We’re pretty confident you won’t have to wait as long at PDX.

 ASAP, so we’re on it